Grandfather! Tell Me A Story!

 This self-styled ‘Adventure Metal’ band sees each member take on a role and character.
 The debut concept album, complete with narration of course, kind of went under the radar but suddenly, perhaps inexplicably, the band gained huge momentum and signed to Nuclear Blast.
 Making as much of a splash as DragonForce and Rhapsody the band is so over the top (Symphonic, epic, bombastic, orchestral etc, etc) that it drew a whole new crowd.

 The respected and long running Germans return with concept albums umbers three and four just a year apart.
 It is a fairly complicated High Fantasy story about an immortal hero who must sacrifice his own immortality to defeat the evil Godmaker.
 I’ve listen to it several times and I still can’t figure it out.

 An interesting and quite unique project.
 It is a Dutch collaboration of Arjen Lucassen (Ayreon) and Annecke van Giersbergen (Ex- The Gathering).
 This two disc set tells a story of two lovers who write a series love-letters while he is working for the Dutch East-India trading company on board a ship, back in the golden age of exploration.
 The set comes with the ‘storm ‘ the heavy version of the songs and the ‘gentle’ are the mellower versions.
 Reminiscent of mellower Savatage and far less bombastic than many of these types of projects.

 (2018, Crime Records)

 Another one-man project with multiple guest stars, this time the brainchild and creation of Norway’s Marius Danielsen.
 Classic High Fantasy storyline with speed and symphonic elements scattered everywhere.
 There is also a comic attached.
-Part III is in the works as of time of writing and Danielson even had time to do a spin off project called Eunomia (see below 2018)
+Danielson even had time to do a spin off project called Eunomia (see below 2018)